Sălaj County: Education

 Of the total resident population of 10 years and over 47.8% had low levels of education (primary, gymnasium or no school graduated), 41.4% intermediate levels (postgraduate and vocational, high school or professional and apprentice) and 10.8% higher levels.

 The number of people with higher education increased by 2.3 times in 2011 compared to 2002, and that of people with low levels of education decreased by 24.9%.
 On 20 October 2011, the share of illiterate persons in the total population of 10 years and over was 1.8%, 1.2% lower than in the 2002 census.

 Politics

-The Sălaj County Council, renewed at the 2020 local elections, consists of 30 counsellors, with the following party composition:
+The Sălaj County Council, renewed at the 2024 local elections, consists of 30 councilors, with the following party composition: